 How to Write a Scholarship Motivation Letter

 A scholarship motivation letter can make or break your application.
-This is your opportunity to showcase your knowledge, skills and interests before an in-person interview takes place.
-Motivation letters are not required for every application, but when necessary, they are critical.
-In this guide, we will provide effective tips for writing a motivation letter for scholarship applications.
+This is your opportunity to showcase your knowledge before an in-person interview.
+Motivation letters are not required for every application.
+Yet when they are necessary, they are critical.
+In this guide we will provide tips for writing a scholarship motivation letter.

 What Is a Scholarship Motivation Letter?

-Motivation letters are typically required for graduate-level scholarships, but they may be used for specialty scholarship programs at the bachelor’s level.
+Motivation letters are usually required for graduate-level scholarships.
+Sometimes, you may need to write one for specialty programs at a bachelor’s level too.
 If you have the option to include a motivation letter with your scholarship application, take it.
 This may be the only chance you have to wow the review committee.

 Motivation Letter for Scholarship Applications – General Guidelines